sshingade2002/15112/README.md

 No libraries needed

 # A list of any shortcut commands that exist
-Click 'o' to change modes
-Click 'r' to restart game
+Click 'o' to change modes.
+Click 'r' to restart game.